Shivraj Singh of Jodhpur: Marriage

-He was engaged to Gayatri Kumari Pal from Lucknow, the former royal family of Askot in Uttaranchal on 10 March 2010.
-The engagement ceremony took place at the Umaid Bhawan Palace in Jodhpur, in the presence of Shivraj's father, Gaj Singh II, mother Hemlata Rajye and elder sister Shivranjini Rajye.
+He got engaged to Gayatri Kumari Pal from Lucknow, of the former royal family of Askot in Uttaranchal on 10 March 2010.
+The engagement ceremony took place at the Umaid Bhawan Palace in Jodhpur, in the presence of Shivraj's father, Gaj Singh II, mother Hemlata Rajye and elder sister, Shivranjini Rajye.

-Gayatri is studying computer graphics and animation.
-The wedding took place on 18 November 2010 at the Rambagh Palace in Jaipur.
+Gayatri was studying computer graphics and animation.
+Their wedding took place on 18 November 2010 at the Rambagh Palace in Jaipur.
 The wedding was a grand affair, with much media attention.

-The couple have one daughter, Baiji Lal Sahiba Bhanwar Baisa Vaara Kumari Rajye, born 10 December 2011.
-On 16 November 2015, a baby boy, Raj Bhanwar Siraj Deo Singh, was born to the couple.
+The couple has one daughter, Baiji Lal Sahiba Bhanwar Baisa Vaara Kumari Rajye, born 10 December 2011.
+On 16 November 2015, a boy, Raj Bhanwar Siraj Deo Singh, was born to the couple.

 Ancestry

 His mother, Hemlata Rajye, is daughter of the late Raja Shivratan Deo Singh of Poonch and Princess Nalini Rajye Lakshmi of Nepal in Dehra Dun.
 He has a sister who was born on 22 August 1974, Shivranjani Rajye.

 He is a descendant of King Tribhuvan of Nepal and through King Tribhuvan, he is a descendant of popular personalities such as Maharaja Jang Bahadur Kunwar Ranaji, Kaji Tularam Pande, Sardar Ramakrishna Kunwar and Kaji General Amar Singh Thapa.